 4.1 The legislation relevant to this Policy includes the Children Acts (1989 and 2004) and related guidance.
-This includes the DfE statutory guidance 'Keeping Children Safe in Education', September (2019); the DfE revised Statutory Framework for Early Years Foundation Stage (2017) and Working Together to Safeguard Children (2018), The Care Act (2014) and the Safeguarding Vulnerable Groups Act (2006) (SVGA 2006) and Prevent Duty under the Counter-Terrorism and Security Act 2015.
+This includes the DfE statutory guidance 'Keeping Children Safe in Education', September (2021); the DfE revised Statutory Framework for Early Years Foundation Stage (2017) and Working Together to Safeguard Children (2018), The Care Act (2014) and the Safeguarding Vulnerable Groups Act (2006) (SVGA 2006), Prevent Duty under the Counter-Terrorism and Security Act 2015 and the Domestic Abuse Act 2021.